 Students navigate CRA tools, models, and understandings with increasing depth and complexity.
 For example, they explore basic fraction concepts in Modules 3 and 4: generating equivalent fractions, naming a fraction in its simplest form, and using models to add and subtract fractions.
 By Module 14, students engage in new math concepts like relating fractional parts of a circle to angles.
 The lessons in Module 16 follow a logical sequence: starting with simple unit conversions (minutes to hours or weeks to days) and ending with word problems involving intervals of elapsed time.
 For a concept like multiplication that is revisited throughout the year, rigor increases appropriately.
 At the beginning of the year, students are multiplying by ten, and by the end of the year, students are multiplying interest rates in order to calculate monthly payments.
+For example, they explore basic decimal concepts in Module 1: using model representations, rounding, and comparing.
+In Module 2, they first review how to multiply three-digit numbers by one-digit numbers before learning how to multiply three-digit numbers by two-digit numbers.
+These concepts are combined in Module 3 when students use area models to multiply a combination of decimals and decimal numbers.
+By Module 13, they use place value, abstract algorithm, and multiplication to solve multi-step problems involving decimal measurements and conversions.

-Each module begins with an Essential Question, mathematical process description, and a list of associated TEKS.
+Each Module begins with an Essential Question, mathematical process description, and a list of associated TEKS.
 However, teachers do not have access to a clear outline describing the mathematical concepts and goals behind each task.
 The Teacher Edition includes the "Texas Mathematical Process Standards" section providing a large list of questions designed to support mathematical instruction.
 For example, if a teacher wants to help a student access the standard, "create and use representations to organize, record, and communicate mathematical ideas," she can ask the following questions: "How does that drawing support your work?"
 "Why is that a good model for this problem?"
 "What conclusions can you make from your model?"
 "How would you change your model if...?"
 These questions are useful in one-to-one or small group contexts but lack lesson-specificity and do not promote group discourse.
 Teacher guidance is provided while students complete tasks, but not prior.
 Reminders generally occur in lesson call-out boxes and include key point reminders, questions to ask, and possible student responses.

 Lessons include a "Math Talk" section meant to help teachers facilitate student discourse.
 While this section does not include redirections for student misconceptions, it provides students an opportunity to communicate their mathematical ideas.
-However, questions often limit student responses by looking for one specific answer instead of generating discussion.
-A Math Talk in Module 1 prompts teachers to ask, "Which digit has the greatest value in 262,400?"
-Instead of opening a general discussion about place value, this question is looking for a specific response.
-Other Math Talk questions are somewhat open-ended: "How else could you find the sum?" or "How can you figure out how many hours are equal to 375 minutes?"
+However, questions and prompts often limit student responses by looking for one specific answer instead of generating discussion.
+In Module 1, students make connections between the thousandths place value and being 1/10 of a number.
+The Math Talk for this lesson states: "Use Math Talk to focus on students' understanding of place value patterns."
+This is not enough guidance to ensure students have strong discourse.
+However, other Math Talk questions are somewhat openended: "Can both methods be used to find the answer?" or "Which method is your favorite and why?"
 Outside of this section, there are no additional resources that prepare teachers to facilitate student discourse.
 Nor are there any rubrics, evaluation tools, or feedback methods for teachers to measure student discussion.